dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 of what you `set urar=` to.

 `set rcom=0` and `set zcom=0` are compression levels for rar and 7zip.
-They default to 0 which is no compression, aka store.
+They default to 0 which is no compression.
 This is the fastest way to create an archive and usually what you want if you are posting non compressable content like video or audio.
 You can change these values, The higher values have diminishing returns and longer processing time. <br>
 `The values for rcom are: 0 (No Compression) to 5 (Best Compression)` <br>